 Rheumatoid disease often affects the shoulder.
 Modern pharmacological treatment is usually successful and recent progress with anti-TNF drugs have very much slowed down the destructive process.
-Synovectomy and arthrodesis was used earlier but today arthroplasty is the procedure of choice when the drug treatment fails.
+Synovectomy and arthrodesis were used earlier but today arthroplasty is the procedure of choice when the drug treatment fails.
 The choice between hemi- and total shoulder replacement is decided by the degree of glenoid destruction and rotator cuff function.
-With intact rotator cuff and glenoid total replacement is preferred.
-When the humeral head still is intact a resurfacing prosthesis on the humerus can be a good alternative to avoid a stem down in the diaphysis in case an elbow prosthesis is in place or indicated later.
+With an intact rotator cuff total replacement is preferred.
+When the humeral head is structurally intact a resurfacing prosthesis on the humerus can be a good alternative to avoid a stem down the diaphysis in case an elbow prosthesis is in place or indicated later.